 Keep the ISPs and the people paying them from playing favorites and punishing non-favorites, or the web will look like a drab Megamall instead of the organic hotbed of creativity and sharing it is now.

 This isn’t about us.
 It’s ok to hate our artists (though we wish you didn’t) or not listen to their music (though we wish you did).
-It’s about nurturing the kind of communities, both online and brick-and-mortar, that we want to live in, and fear we will lose if Net Neutrality is overturned.
+It’s about nurturing the kind of communities, both online and brick-and-mortar, that we want to live in, and the voices that need to be heard, and fear we will lose if Net Neutrality is overturned.

 It’s about open access, plain and simple.

 LET YOUR FEELINGS AND YOUR CONCERN FOR OTHERS BE KNOWN!